Keksuccino/docs_fancymenu/text-in-menus.md

 FancyMenu allows you to add text content to menus/screens via the **Text** element.

 This element is scrollable, has full Markdown support and line wrapping, which makes it very powerful for displaying even complex text content, but it's also great for simple one-liners.

+## Text Content

+The Text element can fetch its content in many ways.
+It allows you to set a source for its text content, which can be a direct plain text input, a local text file in FancyMenu's `assets` folder (`/config/fancymenu/assets/`), a web text file (via URL) or a local text file loaded via resource pack.

+When using a web text source, keep in mind that FancyMenu caches the content of the web source, so it doesn't have to constantly fetch the content again (which would be very bad for performance).
+The content is only cached for the active session, so restarting the game will clear the cache.
+You can also clear the cache by reloading FancyMenu via **menu bar -> Customization -> Reload FancyMenu**.

 ## Customizing or Disabling Markdown